cptactionhank/docker-atlassian-jira/README.md

 ## Contributions

 This has been made with the best intentions and current knowledge and thus it shouldn't be expected to be flawless.
 However you can support this repository with best-practices and other additions.
-Circle-CI has been setup to build the Dockerfile and run acceptance tests on the Atlassian JIRA image to ensure it is working.
+Circle-CI has been setup to build the Dockerfile and run acceptance tests on the Atlassian JIRA Core image to ensure it is working.

 Circle-CI has been setup to automatically deploy new version branches when successfully building a new version of Atlassian JIRA in the `master` branch and serves as the base.
 Furthermore an `eap` branch has been setup to automatically build and commit updates to ensure the `eap` branch contains the latest version of Atlassian JIRA Early Access Preview.